BryanKoo/english-word-translation/README.md

 The file has the information about the dictionary source of each han character for each asian country.
 We can check for each unified han character whether they are used in Japanese or not with the file.
 The file is included in the following zip file. http://www.unicode.org/Public/UCD/latest/ucd/Unihan.zip

+## How to execute
+1. download python files.
+2. create a sub directory /words and put a text file all_words.csv that has a english word to be translated each line.
+3. create a sub directory /dict for the dictionary and put english and japanese wiktionary with help of wikt2dict.
+4. crawl japanese dictionary for english word that cannot be translated with wiktionaries.